carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

 word, check it against every expletive to see if it matches or not.
-In the worst case, when there are no expletives in the text, the runtime of your filter will be O(n*m) because you will end up checking every single character of the text against your set of m words.
+In the worst case, when there are no expletives in the text, the runtime of your filter will be O(n*m) because you will end up checking every single character of the text against your set of words.

 I'm going to explain how you can use the Aho-Corasick string matching